Anthony JoshuaBritish Boxer

 CompuBox stats showed that Joshua landed 107 of his 355 punches thrown (30%), and Klitschko landed 94 of 256 (37%).

 The fight set a British record with 1.2 million pay per views.
-In United States, the world title fight attracted 679,000 viewers.
+In the United States, the world title fight was reported to have attracted 679,000 viewers.

 Klitschko retired on 11 November 2017 to rule out the possibility of a thrilling rematch.